znafca/DeepThought/README.md

 *  `pip3 install beautifulsoup4`
 *  `pip3 install python-telegram-bot --upgrade`

 * In order to run the tip-bot effectively, a Bitcoin-core based client is needed.
-For this git Artiqox Core is used , but any major alternate crypto-currency client could easily be incorperated.
+For this git Artiqox Core is used , but any major alternate cryptocurrency client could easily be incorporated.

 ## Setup

 * Download the git
 `git clone https://github.com/artiqox/aiqbot-telegram`

 * Setup a bot with the user @BotFather through PM on Telegram, after going through a setup you will be given a bot token.
-Edit the command.py file and replace the parameter 'BOT_TOKEN' with the one you just recieved.
+Edit the command.py file and on line 13 replace the 'xxxxxxxx' with the bot token you just recieved from @BotFather.

 *  Run the script
 `python3 command.py`